EXCLUSIVE-Morgan Stanley to award bonus rises of over 20% on Thursday to top performers -sources

 Staff within M&A and equity capital market (ECM) divisions are anticipating bonuses up at least 15% on the previous year and, in some cases, up 20% or more, two separate sources within those businesses said.

-Other businesses that have "just" performed will likely see flat or single-digit increases in their bonus pool, said one of the sources.
+Other businesses whose performance was less stellar will likely see flat or single-digit increases in their bonus pool, said one of the sources.

 The bonus payouts at Morgan Stanley are, however, likely to be lower than those at Bank of America Corp BAC.N, which, according to a Bloomberg News report last week, is planning to increase the bonus pool for investment bankers by more than 40%.